 Columbia Sun Shirt – This was on sale, light, it protected me from the sun and let me live out my paleontologist fantasies.
 At 5’11”, the men’s medium fit me perfectly – way better than any of the women’s shirts.

-Calavera Core Lifeguard swim top– this top was the best one to wear under my wetsuit.
+Calavera Core Lifeguard swim top – this top was the best one to wear under my wetsuit.
 It’s also great to swim around in.
 I never worried about falling out or it coming untied, even while pulling my wetsuit on and off.
 It also didn’t have bulky knots.
+Unfortunately, Calavera has gone out of business, but something like the Patagonia Nanogrip Bikini Top or Sensi Graves Issy Top will perform similarly.

 Columbia Straw Hat– this hat covered my face, my neck and my dirty hair while looking pretty stylish.
 It also was able to be re-shaped after I crushed it into my carry on over and over.